Low-pressure area: Associated weather

 Wind is initially accelerated from areas of high pressure to areas of low pressure.
 This is due to density (or temperature and moisture) differences between two air masses.
 Since stronger high-pressure systems contain cooler or drier air, the air mass is denser and flows towards areas that are warm or moist, which are in the vicinity of low-pressure areas in advance of their associated cold fronts.
 The stronger the pressure difference, or pressure gradient, between a high-pressure system and a low-pressure system, the stronger the wind.
 Thus, stronger areas of low pressure are associated with stronger winds.

 The Coriolis force caused by the Earth's rotation is what gives winds around low-pressure areas (such as in hurricanes, cyclones, and typhoons) their counter-clockwise (anticlockwise) circulation in the northern hemisphere (as the wind moves inward and is deflected right from the center of high pressure) and clockwise circulation in the southern hemisphere (as the wind moves inward and is deflected left from the center of high pressure).
 A tropical cyclone differs from a hurricane or typhoon based only on geographic location.
-Note that a tropical cyclone is fundamentally different from a mid-latitude cyclone.
+A tropical cyclone is fundamentally different from a mid-latitude cyclone.
 A hurricane is a storm that occurs in the Atlantic Ocean and northeastern Pacific Ocean, a typhoon occurs in the northwestern Pacific Ocean, and a tropical cyclone occurs in the south Pacific or Indian Ocean.
 Friction with land slows down the wind flowing into low-pressure systems and causes wind to flow more inward, or flowing more ageostrophically, toward their centers.
-Tornadoes are often too small, and of too short duration, to be influenced by the Coriolis force, but may be so-influenced when arising from a low-pressure system.
+Tornadoes are often too small, and of too short duration, to be influenced directly by the Coriolis force, but may be so-influenced when arising from a low-pressure system.